M193 vs M855: Which 5.56 Round Should You Stockpile?

 M855 vs M193: Which Is Best for You?

-Selecting the best ammo for your AR-15 rifle really comes down to understanding what you want your rifle for.
+Selecting the best ammo for your AR-15 really comes down to understanding what you want your rifle for.

-If you’re looking to increase your 5.56 ammo reserves, make sure you check out our 5.56 bulk ammo page for all the best deals on 5.56 NATO ammo we have in stock.
-No matter which military load you choose, make sure to stack it to the rafters and I’ll see you out on the range!
+It's good to have a stockpile of both types of ammo on hand for any liberty-infringement or SHTF situation you might encounter.
+If you're looking to increase your 5.56 ammo reserves, make sure to check out our 5.56 bulk ammo page for all the best deals on 5.56 NATO ammo we have in stock.
+Whichever military load you choose, make sure to stack it to the rafters!

 Ammo Comparisons